We use cookies on this website.

 Publisher dependency Total — costly migration if changed None — you have the code

 This comparison does not mean that SaaS is always the wrong choice.
-For a firm of five lawyers with standard needs, a tool like Jarvis Legal or zLawyer is likely sufficient and quicker to implement.
-Custom development makes sense when your internal processes are unique, when you need deep integrations with your existing IT systems, or when the cumulative cost of SaaS licenses exceeds the cost of custom development—which typically happens when you have around 15 to 20 users.
+For a firm of 5 attorneys with standard needs, a tool like Jarvis Legal or zLawyer is likely sufficient and quicker to deploy.
+A custom solution makes the most sense when your internal processes are unique, when you need deep integrations with your existing IT systems, or when the cumulative cost of SaaS licenses exceeds the cost of custom development—which generally happens when you have around 15 to 20 users.

 Frequently Asked Questions About Law Firm Management Software